mastodon/documentation/Running-Mastodon/Production-guide.md

 You need to configure [nginx](http://nginx.org) to serve your [Mastodon](https://github.com/tootsuite/mastodon/) instance.

-**Reminder: Replace all occurrences of example.com with your own instance's domain or sub-domain.**
+**Reminder: Replace all occurrences of example.com with your own instance’s domain or sub-domain.**

 `cd` to `/etc/nginx/sites-available` and open a new file: